tokenika/eosfactory/README.md

 ## Truly cross-platform

-We make sure everything we do is fully compatible with Windows - our toolset will enable you to run an EOS node and interact with it on any operating system, including Windows.
+We make sure everything we do is fully compatible with Windows - our toolset will enable you to run an EOS node and interact with it on any operating system, including Windows, MacOS and Linux.

 ## Available documentation: